-The walls are up, the kitchen equipment is in place and by August, the Milam Street KICK- Kitchen Incubator & Community Kitchen – should be open for slicing, dicing, cooking action.
+The walls are up, the kitchen equipment is in place and the Milam Street KICK- Kitchen Incubator & Community Kitchen – is officially open for slicing, dicing, cooking action.
 The incubator is a partnership between Southern University-Shreveport and the City of Shreveport’s Department of Community Development and aims to teach business-ready skills to students of all ages.
 Hundreds came out in the pouring rain Tuesday for the grand opening of the long-awaited incubator/kitchen.
 A who’s who of elected officials were there to praise the concept and see the finished product as well as a large cross section of the community- from restaurant owners to residents.

 KICK’s offerings will be significant.
 Students will be able to find technical assistance on starting and growing a business, will be able to use a licensed and certified Commercial Kitchen and will receive job training in culinary-related fields.
 That training will include the all-important social and soft skills in addition to the occupational training.
 Other offerings will be a “Community Cafe” intended to bring families together around healthy meals, a Culinary Medicine/General Wellness initiative to eventually teach the teachers —the doctors and healthcare professionals— nutrition basics to pass onto their patients.